Solomon-Guo/AWS-whitepaper/AWS-Storage_options_note.md

 - _MUST_ Binary or large messages. otherwish store to RDS and store a pointer to the data in SQS
 - Long-term storage: SQS only stored 14 days
 - High-speed message queuing or very short tasks, use DynamoDB or a message-queuing system hosted on EC2

+##RDS
+- provides capabilities of MySql, Oracle, or MsSQL as a managed, cloud-based service
+- eliminates much pf the administrative overhead associated with launching, managing, and scaling your own relational database

+###Ideal Usage Patterns
+- Ideal for existing applications that rely on RDS database engines
+- offers full compatibility and direct access to native database engins
+- should work unmodified with RDS

+###Performance
+- a combination of configurable instances
+- running on Amazon's proven, world-class infrastructure with fully-automated maintenance and backup operations
+- Provisioned IOPS instance(1,000 - 30,000 IOPS, instance lifetime)

+###Durability and Availability
+- leverages EBS volumes as its data store
+- two types of database backups that are __replicated across multiple Availability Zones__:
+    - automated DB instance backups:
+        - full daily backup of your data during the specified backup windows
+        - also capture DB transaction logs
+        - no additional charge, can be retained for up to 8 days
+        - can be used to do a ponit-in-time restore
+        - any opint from the start of the retention period to about the last 5 mins from current time
+    - user-initiated database snapshots:
+        - can be created at any time
+        - kept until explicitly deleted
+        - allow you to restore your database to a known state
+- Multi-AZ deployment synchronously replicating your data between a primaru RDS instance and a standby instance in another ZA
+    - automatically failover to standy(typically takes about 3mins)
+    - is the built-in asynchronous replication provide by RDS read replicas, you can use either feature alone, or both in combination

+###Cost Model
+- size of the database instance
+- the deployment type(Single-AZ/Multi-AZ)
+- the AWS region
+- pricing for RDS is based on several factors:
+    - the DB instance hours(per hour)
+    - the amount of provisioned database storage(per GB-month adn per million I/O Requests)
+    - additional backup storage(per GB-month)
+    - data transfer in/out (per GB per month)

+###Scalability and Elasticity
+RDS resouces can be scaled elastically:
+    - database storage size
+    - database storage IOPS rate
+    - database instance compute capacity
+    - the number of read replicas

+- supports "pushbutton scaling" of both database storage and compute resources
+    - to scale RDS database storage elastically ,can be added either immediately or during the next maintenace windows
+    - to scaling computations resources from one DB instance tupe to another
+- also enables ou to scale out beyond the capacity of a single database deployment fro read-heavy database workloads by createing one or more read replicas
+- administrator may configure multiple RDS instance and leverage database partitioning or sharding to spread the workload over multiple DB instance

+###Interfaces
+- API
+- Console
+- no AWS data API for RDS, provide directly access

+###Anti-Patterns
+- Index and query-focused data: Many cloud-based solution don't require advanced features found in a relational database, such as joins and complex transaction.
+If more oriented toward indexing and querying data -> DynamoDB
+- Numeriys BLOBs: RDS support binary large objects(BLOBs), if your application makes heavy use of them(_audio files, cideos, images,and so on_), you may find S3
+- Other database platfroms: install on EC2 by yourself
+- Complete control: install on EC2 by yourself